Construction dumpster rental in Olathe

 The 30-yard roll-off runs 22 feet long, 8 feet wide, and 6 feet tall, with about 4 tons of capacity included.

-The 30-yard container handles bulky drywall and lumber for whole-house remodels, additions, and new-build framing.
+The 30-yard container handles whole-house remodels, additions, and new-build framing while holding bulky drywall and lumber.

 40-yard construction roll-off